 This city was known as the Invincible Fortress and is about an hour’s drive away by car from Bangkok.
 It was founded in 1351 by King U-Tong and became a great metropolis admired by European travelers of the time.
 Currently, it is part of the World Heritage selected by UNESCO.

 This town is located north of Bangkok about two hours away by car.
 Although it was the protagonist of the history in several periods, is best known for the temple of monkeys, the Wat Prang Sam Yod.
 The visit can be combined with Ayutthaya.

 For centuries, canals were the primary means of transport for fresh products from the countryside to the urban centres, where merchandise was offered in its floating markets.
 Damnoen Saduak and Amphawa are two examples that remain today.

 You can make the excursions by yourself, nevertheless, Damnoen Saduak generally combines with Mae Klong train market on a morning excursion and in this case it is recommended to join a group in a Tour with a local guide.

 Amphawa is located in a canal already near the mouth of the Mae Klong River, just over an hour’s drive from Bangkok.
 This market operates from Friday to Sunday with the particularity that its schedule is in the afternoon and evening.

 Located on the train tracks, the commercial activity is paralyzed for a few minutes when the convoy enters the city, manoeuvring quickly the awnings that cover the stands to make way for it.
 A good example of a genuine and very lively Thai market.

 The excursion can be done on your own with public transport or in a private vehicle, you can also join a group that includes the Damnoen Saduak floating market.

-Information and video in the post about Mae Klong train market.
+Information in the post Mae Klong train market.

 Bridge over the River Kwai & Death Railway